About the Foundation

 "I want these fugitives to know that we will not stop until they are apprehended and face justice.
 The safety of every child is in jeopardy as long as these fugitives are out there.
 These men do not change and cannot stop their sexual preferences - every time, they resume the same sexual exploitative assaults on children where ever they are.
 They will not stop until they are behind bars." ~ Lydia Lerma

 Lydia utilizes her extensive professional and social networks to circulate images of the fugitives she is tracking throughout the world.
-She is also an enrolled member of the Lipan Apache Tribe of Texas and has the support of her tribe with members on both sides of the United States and Mexico border.
+She is also an enrolled citizen of the Lipan Apache Tribe of Texas and has the support of her tribe with members on both sides of the United States and Mexico border.

 Lydia also serves as Vice-President on the White Horse Creek Council, an organization dedicated to the continuance and practice of native spiritual, ceremonial, cultural, and indigenous permaculture practices of first nation peoples.
 She often states that from the northernmost parts of Canada, to the southernmost tip of Argentina, she has a network of indigenous people watching for fugitives and ready to help in their apprehension.

 Lydia is also an avid outdoorswoman, hunter, and an NRA Certified Instructor and Range Safety Officer.
-She is a Webelo Scout Den She practices the Lipan Apache tradition of big game hunting in order to feed her family.
+She is a Webelo AOL Scout Den Leader.
+She practices the Lipan Apache tradition of big game hunting in order to feed her family.
 If she isn't tracking down fugitives, you can find her riding mules and horseback in the Colorado Rocky Mountains with her children and partner, Russ Lambert.
 She enjoys hiking, running, camping, snowshoeing, and spending time in the wilderness areas of Colorado and the western mountains of Maine.
 Lydia attributes much of her families healing to the time they spend outdoors on horseback and mule.
 She is a firm believer that equine therapy heals the soul.